 Trip Destination: Durán, Ecuador, South America.

-Coordinating Organizations: Boston College Campus Ministry, Boston College Office of Residential Life, and Rostro de Cristo, an organization that is established on Boston College’s campus
+Coordinating Organizations: BC Campus Ministry, BC Office of Residential Life, and Rostro de Cristo, an organization that has partnered with BC delegations for meny years.

 Safety Information: Please click here

 Rostro de Cristo Mission & Vision